insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-When your car is totaled in a collision, car insurance companies are responsible for paying the actual cash value or market value of your vehicle so you can replace it with a similar one.
+Having your car declared a total loss after a crash can be stressful, but if you have total loss car insurance, you should be able to navigate the situation more smoothly.
+When a car is totaled in a collision, insurance companies are typically responsible for paying the actual cash value or market value of your vehicle, allowing you to replace it with a similar one.

 How to negotiate the best total loss settlement for your totaled car